Vizzuality/vizzuality/content/projects/trase.md

 ---
-title:        trase.
+title:        Trase
-short_title:  trase.
+short_title:  Trase
-summary:      Tracing the international flow of forest products.
+summary:      Tracing the international flow of forest products
 description:  "A tool that brings unprecedented transparency to commodity supply chains"
 fb_title:     "trase | Transparency for sustainable economies"
 fb_description: "Helping people understand and address the social and environmental impacts of their supply chains"